Connect with us

 When Mississippi lawmakers in 2017 passed an act aimed at preventing fraud in Medicaid and welfare, one concern cited during debate was that there were dead people on Medicaid rolls.

 "Are you talking about dead people on the rolls of Medicaid?" one lawmaker asked then-Senate Medicaid Chairman Brice Wiggins, R-Pascagoula.
 He responded: "I am talking about everybody, yes.
-It doesn't matter if it is dead people.
-It doesn't matter if it is people double dipping.
-They need to be the .”
+It doesn’t matter if it is dead people.
+It doesn’t matter if it is people double dipping.
+They need to be following the law.”

 Medicaid doesn't provide money to beneficiaries.
 It provides health care, and money goes to providers.
 As several lawmakers pointed out at the time, it would be hard for dead people to be receiving health care.